carreraprogrammer/spend-sparrow/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank microverse to provide me required information to make this project so far.

+I would like to thank also to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), whom I adapted the design from.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>